Drunin-Martin/manual-testing/README.md

        3. Click the login button.
      - Expected Result: User should be logged in successfully.
      - Actual Result: User is redirected to the dashboard upon successful login.

-   (Include similar test cases for other functionality tests, usability tests, compatibility tests, and performance tests)

 ## Conclusion